 The Fund's ability to meet its obligations is directly affected by the liquidity risk of the Subsidiary.
 The majority of the Subsidiary's investments are unlisted and illiquid, thereby making it difficult to acquire or dispose of investments.
-The Investment Manager intends to hold its investments until disposed of via a private transaction with one or more investors or following an IPO.
+Initially the Fund intended to hold such investments until disposed of via a private transaction with one or more investors or in or following an IPO.

-As of 31 December 2020, the Fund has cash and cash equivalents amounting to US\$915,703 (2019: US\$102,362) and short-term payables amounting to US\$209,940 (2019: US\$ 262,831).
+As of 31 December 2021, the Fund has cash and cash equivalents amounting to US\$129,017 (2020: US\$915,703) and short-term payables amounting to US\$371,867 (2020: US\$ 209,940).